 It’s important that medical services are accessible for payers (i.e. patients), and marketing teams can help ensure that patients can easily find healthcare clinics, websites, and other places where health services are practiced, like vaccination pop-ups or blood drives.

-Marketing teams should ensure that medical payers are informed about an organization’s location, their website, phone number, blogs, social media, and any other outlets that are associated with a specific clinic.
+Hospital marketing teams should ensure that medical payers are informed about an organization’s location, website, phone number, blogs, social media, and any other outlets that are associated with a specific hospital/clinic.

 To make it easy for patients to make an appointment or get information from a healthcare provider: